Dealing With Late-Paying Clients: 10 Tactics That Work

 2. Reward Prompt Payments

-Offering a small discount might encourage your late payer to prioritise your invoices and avoid pushing them later and later.
-So, if your margins allow, offer a 5% credit on the client’s next invoice if they pay the current month’s invoice on time, and see if that solves the problem.
+Offering a small discount might encourage your late payer to prioritise your invoices and avoid pushing them later and later each month.
+So, if your margins allow, we suggest you offer a 5% credit on the client’s next invoice if they pay the current month’s invoice on time.
+That can be an effective way to correct the situation in the long term.

 If you don’t want to offer your persistent late payer a discount, you could offer to make a donation to charity in return for every invoice paid on or before the due date.